 The report generator offers a selection of five different report types, which are outlined in the following (the header always contains the search term, the date range as well as the chosen sources and languages):

-- Trends and Associations.
-Two line charts on the left show recent trends in daily coverage per sentiment category and source – complemented by a third line chart on the right to compare sentiment across sources.
+Two trend charts on the left show recent trends in daily coverage per sentiment category and source – complemented by a third chart on the right to compare sentiment across sources.
 Colored indicators represent average values, small numbers next to the arrows the change between the first and last day.
 Two donut charts depict the overall distribution by sentiment and source.
 Underneath, a tag cloud and keyword graph summarize the most important semantic associations with the search term.

 The Export drop-down of the dashboard’s header menu provides access to the PDF reports.
 Users can create individual reports or convert them into a single multi-page document that includes all the available reports.